-Your doctor also might check to see if you can put your hand flat on a tabletop or other flat surface.
-Not being able to fully flatten your fingers indicates you have Dupuytren's contracture.
+Another test for Dupuytren contracture involves putting the palm of the hand flat on a tabletop or other flat surface.
+Not being able to fully flatten your fingers means you might need treatment.

 Treatment involves removing or breaking apart the cords that are pulling your fingers toward your palm.
 This can be done in several ways.
 The choice of procedure depends on the severity of your symptoms and other health problems you may have.